• Multilayered absorbent dressing conforms to the skin and wound

 Sterility is guaranteed unless pouch is damaged or opened prior to use.

-This device is for single-use only and should not be re-used.
-Re-use may lead to increased risk of infection or cross contamination.
-Physical properties of the device may no longer be optimal for intended use.
+This device is for single use only and should not be reused.
+Reuse may lead to increased risk of infection or cross-contamination.
+Physical properties of the dressing may no longer be optimal for intended use.
 This wound dressing should not be used with other wound care products without first consulting a health care professional.

 During the body's normal healing process, non-viable tissue may be removed (autolytic debridement) from the wound, which could make the wound appear larger after the first few dressing changes.

 Should you observe irritation (reddening, inflammation), maceration (whitening of skin) or hypergranulation (excess tissue formation), consult a health care professional.

-The wound should be inspected during dressing changes for (1) signs of infection (increased pain, bleeding, warmth/redness of surrounding tissue, wound exudate), (2) there are changes in wound color and/or odor, (3) any other unexpected symptoms (e.g., maceration or hypergranulation).
+The wound should be inspected during dressing changes for (1) signs of infection (increased pain, bleeding, warmth/redness of surrounding tissue, wound exudate), (2) changes in wound color and/or odor, (3) any other unexpected symptoms (e.g., maceration or hypergranulation).

 The use of AQUACEL® Foam Pro dressing has not been studied in wounds due to herpes simplex or impetigo.

-In addition, for leg ulcers, pressure ulcers, diabetic ulcers, second-degree burns, donor sites, surgical or traumatic wounds left to heal by primary or secondary intention:
+For leg ulcers, pressure injuries, diabetic ulcers, second-degree burns, donor sites, surgical or traumatic wounds left to heal by primary or secondary intention:

 • Treatment of the wound types listed above should only be under the supervision of a health care professional.

-• Appropriate supportive measures should be taken where indicated (e.g., use of graduated compression bandaging in the management of venous leg ulcers or pressure relief measures in the management of pressure ulcers).
+• Appropriate supportive measures should be taken where indicated (e.g., use of graduated compression bandaging in the management of venous leg ulcers or pressure relief measures in the management of pressure injuries).

 • Colonization of chronic wounds is common and is not a contraindication to the use of the dressing.
 The dressing may be used on infected wounds under medical supervision together with appropriate therapy and frequent monitoring of the wound.

-• The control of blood glucose, as well as appropriate supportive measures, should be provided with diabetic foot ulcers.
+• The control of blood glucose, as well as appropriate supportive measures, should be provided to patients with diabetic foot ulcers.

 AQUACEL® Foam Pro dressings are not compatible with oil-based products or emollients such as petrolatum.